I flew to New York City with my friend Jen last week and boy are my arms tired, as my dad would say.

 Which is a logistical nightmare when you have two females trying to get ready for their television debut.

-At the end of the Channel 7 newscast here in Chicago.
+At the end of the Channel 7 newscast here in Chicago, while waiting outside on the street.

 We didn’t have to wait in it.